 While the passive aggressive mushroom cloud of non-communication expanded between Adams and Airy, a Frenchman was mathematically deducing that all was not c’est magnifique with the orbital path of the planet whose name his people thankfully did not constantly feel the need to reduce to potty humor.
 Piscean Urbain Le Verrier independently deduced the same mathematical hypothesis Adams had conceived a few years earlier, but with a smidge more effort by publishing his thoughts in June of 1846.

 Simulataneously skimming across the English Channel…….

-Unfortunately, if you ask a mutable signed person to drop everything for the purpose of focusing on a single task of the most all encompassing critical importance, they’re still going to manage doing said critical task while simultaneously riding a unicycle while at the same time juggling some wine bottles along with a few Ginsu knives for a little thrill factor.
+Unfortunately, if you ask a Mutable signed person to drop everything for the purpose of focusing on a single task of the most all encompassing importance, they’re still going to manage doing said task while simultaneously riding a unicycle with the added kick of juggling some wine bottles along with a few Ginsu knives for some extra thrill factor.

 The Brits insist to this day that over the course of those two summer months in 1846, James Challis observed Neptune not just once but four times, but failed to make the proper identification due to his “lack of diligence”.
 Challis whinily explained why this occurred in his letters of apology to Airy afterwards.
 Per Challis, the planetary prize of discovering Neptune was blundered due to the curse of many a Sagittarian – distraction: